pmd/pmd-bluej/README.md

 Linux/Unix and Windows require different scripts!

 For Linux the script must be located in your PATH, for example a private binary directory off your home directory.
-It must be named "pmd.sh" and it contains the following:
+It must be named "pmd.sh" there is an example in the distribution.

-#!/bin/sh
-cd  /home/tedm/pmd-bin-5.3.2/bin
-./run.sh pmd -dir $1 -rulesets java-basic,java-design

 For Windows, the preferred location for the script is in c:\windows.
-(You can also put it anywhere else that is available to the PATH)  The script must be named "pmdsh.bat" and it must contain:
+(You can also put it anywhere else that is available to the PATH)  The script must be named "pmdsh.bat" and there is an example in the distribution.

-@echo off
-java -classpath c:\pmd-bin-5.3.2\lib\* net.sourceforge.pmd.PMD -dir " %1 %2 %3 %4 %5 %6 %7 " -format text -R java-basic,java-design -version 1.7 -language java
-pause
-exit

 Please see the PMD documentation for the rulesets available.